GSA/project-open-data-dashboard/documentation/main.md

 <span id="datajson_valid_json"></span>
 ####Valid JSON

-This identifies whether the data.json was actually JSON.
+This identifies whether the data.json was actually [JSON](http://json.org/).
 Even if the HTTP Status is 200 for the data.json URL and the Content-Type announces it's application/json; charset=UTF-8 the response might actually be HTML or improperly formatted JSON.
 If the syntax of the file can be parsed as JSON, the validator will attempt to do additional analysis, but the file may in fact still be invalid JSON if it doesn't use the proper text encoding.
 While it is possible for the validator to convert the file to the correct encoding to do this additional analysis, it's important that the correct encoding be used at the source so that others will be able to parse the JSON without knowing they need to convert it to a valid encoding.
 JSON must use Unicode text encoding (use UTF-8) and it should not include a byte order mark.
 It's highly recommend you generate your JSON with a tool designed to produce JSON rather than attempt to produce JSON by hand.
 You can check how well formed your JSON is with a tool like [JSONLint](http://jsonlint.com/).
 When using this tool it is best to enter the URL of the JSON file rather than copying and pasting the JSON.
 This is because when you copy and paste the raw JSON, your browser may attempt ot automtically fix problems that the server will not know to fix when it retrieves the file directly.

+The "Public Datasets" column on the main agency dashboard table will be green if it's a valid JSON file and red or yellow otherwise.
+If it's not a valid JSON file, the Valid Metadata column can't be green - at best it can be yellow if all metadata validates against the Project Open Data schema.
+If it's not valid JSON it most likely can't be parsed regardless of how valid the metadata schema is, so that's a pretty serious issue.
+That's why there are some in yellow under the "Valid Metadata" column even though they validate 100% against the schema.

 <span id="datajson_valid_count"></span>
 ####Datasets with Valid Metadata
-The percentage and specific number of datasets in the data.json file that successfully validate against the schema
+The percentage and specific number of datasets in the data.json file that successfully validate against the [Project Open Data schema]](http://project-open-data.github.io/schema/).

+The "Valid Metadata" column on the main agency dashboard table will be green if 100% of the metadata records validate against the Project Open Data schema (and also have a [valid JSON file](#datajson_valid_json)).
+Any record that doesn't validate won't meet the requirements and also won't be included by harvesters like data.gov.
 <span id="datajson_valid_schema"></span>
 ####Valid Schema

-This identifies whether the data.json has all the required fields and has values that fit within the parameters specified by the [data.json schema metadata](http://project-open-data.github.io/schema/).
+This identifies whether the data.json has all the required fields and has values that fit within the parameters specified by the [Project Open Data schema](http://project-open-data.github.io/schema/).

 <span id="datajson_schema_errors"></span>
 #####Schema Errors
-This displays instances where the data.json doesn't validate against the [data.json schema metadata](http://project-open-data.github.io/schema/) based on rules codified within a [JSON Schema document](https://github.com/project-open-data/project-open-data.github.io/tree/master/schema/1_0_final) hosted on Project Open Data.
-For more detailed and more readable results, you should use the [full data.json validator](http://labs.data.gov/dashboard/validate)
+This displays instances where the data.json doesn't validate against the [Project Open Data schema](http://project-open-data.github.io/schema/) based on rules codified within a [JSON Schema document](https://github.com/project-open-data/project-open-data.github.io/tree/master/schema/1_0_final) hosted on Project Open Data.
+For more detailed and more readable results, you should use the [Project Open Data validator](http://labs.data.gov/dashboard/validate)

 <span id="datajson_file_size"></span>
 #####Data.json File Size